Bell Street School / Martha Dendy Elementary School

-Built in 1926, Bell Street School was the second school for African Americans on this site.
-The original was Friendship School, founded in 1883 by nearby Friendship AME Church.
-In 1937, Bell Street School became the first black high school in Laurens County to be fully accredited by the State.
-When a new high school was built, the facility became an elementary school.
-In 1960 it was renamed Martha Dendy Elementary in memory of the mother of the principal, David Dendy.
+Built in 1926, Bell Street School was the second school built on this site for African Americans.
+The first was Friendship School, founded in 1883 by the Friendship AME Church.
+Roughly a decade later, Bell Street School became the first black high school in Laurens County to earn its accreditation.
+It was converted into an elementary school when the county built a new high school.
+The school was renamed Martha Dendy Elementary, in honor of the mother of principal David Dendy, in 1960.
 The school closed in 2008.

 KEYWORDS: FRIENDSHIP, AME, CLINTON, LAURENS COUNTY